Test ID: JAK2M JAK2 V617F Mutation Detection, Bone Marrow

 Clinical Reference

 This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the U.S. Food and Drug Administration.Method Name
+It has not been cleared or approved by the US Food and Drug Administration.Method Name

 Forms